 When adding the Anchor Image, an image is captured and the device orientation is recorded.

-The recorded orientation is then used to orient the map when constructing.
+The recorded orientation is then used when constructing the map.

-When capturing the Anchor Image, hold the device as horizontal as possible.
+When capturing the Anchor Image, the device camera direction is used to determine the map Z-axis.